spaze/domains/README.md

-# domains
+# Domains
-Unofficial and incomplete list of domain names
+Unofficial and incomplete lists of various domain names, for research purposes only.